 “The more honest and upfront you can be, the better,” says Liebert of this parent-coach communication.
 Positive relationships with parents can help during the season and make for a better experience for the kids.

 Your first practice will require the basics of coaching equipment, including basketballs, cones, a stopwatch, whistle and first-aid kit to start.
 You should also provide enough water for your players and bring any forms or papers that need to be distributed.
 For a complete list of coaching necessities, accessories and other items, check out our Basketball Coach Checklist.

 Aside from game equipment, you should arrive at the court with your practice schedule planned.
-Especially at the youth level, time in the gym is precious, and the last thing you want is to waste valuable minutes trying to decide which drill should be next.
-Instead, plan your practice out the night before and iron out any final details an hour or so before blowing the first whistle.
+Especially at the youth level, time in the gym is precious.
+The last thing you want is to waste valuable minutes trying to decide which drill should be next.
+Instead, plan your practice out the night before and finalize details an hour or so before blowing the first whistle.
 This structured time frame will make everything smoother and more secure.

 MEETING THE TEAM

 While you should have already contacted your players and spoken to them, your first practice might be the first time meeting everyone face-to-face and as a team.
-Take this introduction seriously so that you can give a good first impression and get a good feel for your team’s attitude.
+Take this introduction seriously.
+You want to give a good first impression and get a good feel for your team’s attitude.

 “For youth basketball, especially, you have to realize that you’re not only meeting your players for the first time, but being introduced to each individual’s skill set as well,” says Maureen Lawrence, a DICK’S Sporting Goods Associate and former collegiate coach.